gongahkia/yuho/doc/KANBAN.md

 6. Flags logical contradictions and fallacies
 7. Validates whether a given statement is logically coherent or not
 8. look into SAT solving and other formal methods to identify logical fallacies and issues with logic
+9. logic engine should be able to
+    1. evaluate basic propositional formulas
+    2. handle basic inconsitency checking
+    3. accelerate testing facilities for DSLs

 ### 3. Code examples